cisco/mindmeld/source/userguide/lstm.rst

 .. note::

-   Please make sure to install Tensorflow requirement by running in shell: :code:`pip install mindmeld[tensorflow]`.
+   Please make sure to install the Tensorflow requirement by running in the shell: :code:`pip install mindmeld[tensorflow]`.

 LSTM network overview
 ^^^^^^^^^^^^^^^^^^^^^